bcdurden/airgapping-made-easy/README.md

 ```

 At this point, Rancher is now starting!
+By the internal timer it only took 5m and 40s!!!
+That's fast!
 I can use the local kubeconfig that was generated as part of Terraform to view the cluster with `kubectl`
 ```console
 kubecm add -f kube_config.yaml
 Add Context: kube_config